tramvn1996/learn_ruby_project/README.md

 - Integration tests effectively simulate a browser clicking from page to page.

+## Chapter 6

+- Migrations allow us to modify our application’s data model.

+- Active Record comes with a large number of methods for creating and manipulating data models.

+- Active Record validations allow us to place constraints on the data in our models.

+- Common validations include presence, length, and format.

+- Regular expressions are cryptic but powerful.

+- Defining a database index improves lookup efficiency while allowing enforcement of uniqueness at the database level.

+- We can add a secure password to a model using the built-in has_secure_password method.

 ## License

 All source code in the [Ruby on Rails Tutorial](http://railstutorial.org/)